MikeQMS/QualityDataAnalysis/readme.md

 # Q-Data Analysis with xls Import and SQL (Maven)

-The tool provides a xlsx import functions which adds the data to a mysql database.
+The tool provides a xlsx import function which adds the data to a mysql database.
 This database can be analysed and displayed in a Pareto chart.
 It quantifies the data by the fault code and produces a Pareto overview.
 The Pareto can be used to identify production errors and to prioritize corresponding projects for the fault reduction.